 -A parcel at the northwest corner of the intersection of Trosper and Rural Roads, which is also part of an unincorporated island, is currently occupied by an older mobile-manufactured home park.
-This parcel is bisected by Percival Creek Percival Creek bisects this parcel.
-It is designated Residential/Sensitive Resource to be consistent with this plan's point Plan's policy direction for lower density, single family land uses in the areas near Percival Creek, which is a sensitive resource of importance to the community.
-This designation does not allow mobile and manufactured home parks.
+This parcel is bisected by Pereival CreekPercival Creek bisects this parcel.
+It is designated Residential/Sensitive Resource to be consistent with this plan's the Joint Plan's policy direction for lower density, single family land uses in the areas near Percival Creek, which is a sensitive resource of importance to the community. \This designation does not allow mobile\and /manufactured home parks.
 Its application to this parcel establishes the future land use direction toward lower density land uses in this area along Percival Creek.

-• -Single Family Residential Low Density (4-7 Dwelling Units Per Acre)
+--Single Family Residential Low Density (4-7 Dwelling Units Per Acre)

-- Several areas within Some portions of the western subarea are suitable for the Single Family Residential Low Density designation because of existing development patterns and natural and physical constraints.
+Several areas withinSome portions of the western subarea are suitable for the Single Family Residential Low Density designation because of existing development patterns and natural and physical constraints.

--The area east of Littlerock Road in the southern part of the subarea is designated Single Family Residential Low Density, as is most of the area west of along the power line easement which runs north south from Littlerock Road to the substation on Trosper Road.
-A few areas in the vicinity eastern shore of Trosper Road west of TrosperBlack Lake and in the vicinity of Kirsop Road also are designated Single Family Residential Low Density.
+-The area east of Littlerock Road in the southern part of the subarea is designated Single Family Residential Low Density, as is most of the area west ofalong the power line easement which runs north-south from Littlerock Road to the substation on Trosper Road.
+A few areas in the vicinityeastern shore of Trosper Road west of TrosperBlack Lake and in the vicinity of Kirsop Road also are designated Single Family Residential Low Density.
 All of these.
-These areas are located over a nextremely sensitive aquifer.
+These areas are located over an extremely sensitive aquifer.
 These areas are characterized by flat topography, resulting in slow-moving surface drainage.
 Drainage is made even more problematic for development in some areas because saturation of the upper soil layer can lead to periodic flooding.
 Additionally, numerous wetlands are located in these areas.